'NCIS' Fan-Favorite Actress Pauley Perrette Bid Farewell To The Hit CBS Show Tuesday Night And Shared A Sweet Message With Dedicated Abby Fans

 Pauley’s exit comes after NCIS viewers coped with the losses of Michael Weatherly as Tony DiNozzo in 2016 and Cote de Pablo’s Ziva David in 2013.
 Each departure has been a tough one for dedicated viewers, but the ratings have remained incredibly strong for a series that has aired for 15 years already.
 Rumors have swirled about the reasons behind Paulette’s decision to leave the drama, but it looks like she’s doing her best to focus on the love of the fans as she prepares to forge forward.

-Deadline recently reported that Mark Harmon had signed a new deal to stick around and CBS has already formally renewed the hit series, which remains a top ratings garner for the network.
+Deadline recently reported that Mark Harmon had signed a new deal to stick around, and CBS has already formally renewed the hit series, which remains a top ratings garner for the network.
 Can NCIS continue to be a strong performer for the network next year with these latest, difficult character farewells?
-Pauley Perrette’s fans will be anxious to see where she lands next and they hope it won’t take too long for her to snag another great role.
+Pauley Perrette’s fans will be anxious to see where she lands next, and they hope it won’t take too long for her to snag another great role.